Automated optical inspection

 Automated optical inspection (AOI) is an automated visual inspection of printed circuit board (PCB) (or LCD, transistor) manufacture where a camera autonomously scans the device under test for both catastrophic failure (e.g. missing component) and quality defects (e.g. fillet size or shape or component skew).
 It is commonly used in the manufacturing process because it is a non-contact test method.
+Modern AOI systems increasingly incorporate artificial intelligence and deep learning techniques to improve defect detection and analysis of electronic assemblies.
 It is implemented at many stages through the manufacturing process including bare board inspection, solder paste inspection (SPI), pre-reflow and post-re-flow as well as other stages.

 Historically, the primary place for AOI systems has been after solder re-flow or "post-production."
 This is mainly because post-re-flow AOI systems can inspect for most types of defects (component placement, solder shorts, missing solder, etc.) at one place in the line with one single system.
 In this way, the faulty boards are reworked and the other boards are sent to the next process stage.

 SMT inspection

-AOIs for a PCB board with components may inspect the following features:
+AOIs for a PCB with components may inspect the following features: